Section I independent school — the platform drafts your pack | EHCP Clarity

 • Detailed cost figures from the school (fees, transport, extras)

-• LA's alternative costed in detail (place + 1:1 + therapy + transport)
+• local authority's alternative costed in detail (place + 1:1 + therapy + transport)

 • Section 9 / section 38 preference expressed in writing